Moment Of Courage Ritual For Leadership

 • You need to speak authentically.

-There is no playbook for this kind of leadership.
-So how do you do all this?
+There’s no playbook for this kind of leadership, so how should you navigate it all?
 Intentional practices can help establish your goals, find the right action and protect yourself and your community.
-That is where rituals come in.
+This is where your “Moment of Courage” comes in

 • Tap into your community.
-One of the most important elements of cooling temperatures is the social.
-People respond well to seeing people they identify with and respect.
+One of the most important elements of lowering temperatures is setting and reinforcing collective social norms.
+People respond well to seeing people they identify with and respect demonstrating a positive social norm.
 Use this moment to tap into your community, especially people who you could build stronger relationships with both to support you and extend impact.
-You can help prevent the feeling of doing this alone by identifying 5 people who you trust and who have influence in other communities.
-If you’re a faith leader, consider the small business leader or the advocate.
-Think about what you can share with them.
-Reach out in advance.
-Not to ask something but to check in and deepen your connection.
+You aren’t alone in your desire to make a difference; identify five people who you trust and who have influence in nearby communities and ask for their perspective.
+If you’re a faith leader, consider a small business leader or an advocate.
+Think about what you can share with them and vice versa.
+By reaching out in advance and not immediately asking for something, you can deepen your connection with important leaders who can step up to each other in times of crisis.

 • Set your intention.
-Success for this kind of work often looks different.
+Success for de-escalation work often looks different.
 You don’t have total control of the situation, so setting an appropriate intention matters.
 Whatever works for you to have clarity.
-For example We’ll disagree, but well.
+For example, “we agree to disagree, but in a respectful way”..
 Don’t hide from the issue but don’t focus on the bad outcome.
 Remember, the best-case scenario is always possible; it may just take some work.

 • Visualization.
-Not the wealth gospel type.
-You have people you admire, bring them with you.
+Picture someone whose courage you admire, this gives you something to aspire to.
 Famous or not, real or imaginary, as long as they model grace under pressure.
-Picture someone whose courage you admire, this gives you something to aspire to.
-It should be someone who showed real grace under fire.
 It could be someone famous like Muhammed Ali, Neil Armstong, MLK or Malala Yousafzai, or you can visualize someone who would be proud of you for taking action.
-It could be a relative, that person who can wade in when the family is about to go at it and redirect.

 • Align mind and body.
-Drawing from the rich science of sports psychology, there are powerful methods you can use to keep control of your body.
-Progressive relaxation and grounding techniques can help manage the jitters and bring you back to earth after.
+Drawing from mindfulness practices and sports psychology, there are powerful methods you can use to keep control of your body.
+Relaxation and grounding techniques can help manage the jitters and bring you back to the situation at hand.

 • Music.
 Sometimes you may need to do more.
 We know that music activates different parts of the brain and can help transform your mood.
-Leverage this if you still need more.
+Leverage this by listening to your favorite hype anthem, or a song that calms you before entering a tense room.

 The Best-Case Scenario Project is a fiscally sponsored project of Global Impact to promote civil discourse instead of civil discord, and to keep violence out of our civic spaces.”